Who doesn’t love road trips?

 And they’re handing these ideas out to you for free!
 That too, in no more than 18 minutes.

-So while on a solo drive or while on a road trip with just about anyone, get TED Talks Daily on.
+So while on a solo drive or on the road with just about anyone, get TED Talks Daily on.

-Instead of listening to the same song you’ve already memorized for years, why not play something new and enriching?
+Instead of listening to the same song you’ve already memorized, why not play something new and enriching?

 Music is great and powerful, but so is knowledge.
-Pay a little bit more attention to the latter and ask yourself, “What one new thing have I learned today?”
+Pay a little more attention to the latter and ask yourself, “Did I learn anything new today?”

-With TED Talks Daily being so handy, you’d surely have an answer.
+With TED Talks Daily, you’d surely have an answer.

 Everyone in the car is either sleeping or dozing off.
 You’re just watching out for one more spectacle through the car window before thinking to join them in slumber, as the endless landscapes along the road have started to look dull and uninteresting.